 Do you flip through magazines, ooh-ing and ahh-ing over the newest trends in hair design?
 If you have an eye for trends and a desire to help people feel beautiful, a career in hair design could be your calling.

 To begin working in hair design in Kentucky, you have to meet the licensing requirements of the Kentucky Board of Hairdressers & Cosmetologists.
-Before you can strike out on your own as a hair designer, you must complete an 1,800-hour cosmetology program at an approved school.
+Before you can strike out on your own as a hair designer, you must complete a 1,500-hour cosmetology program at an approved school.
 Contact the hair design schools in Kentucky to begin.

 Earning your cosmetology license in Kentucky is the way for hair designers to work legally in this state.
 Not only that, but the broad range of skills you can acquire in these types of programs can expand your skills, and make you more appealing to clients and prospective employers.
 If you become licensed in Kentucky, you will have to renew it on an annual basis, with a deadline at the end of your birthday month.
 The cost to renew your license is currently $20, due with your online application.

 Job growth for Kentucky cosmetologists is expected to remain fairly steady.
-Between 2012 and 2022, O*Net expects to see a 5% increase in cosmetology jobs in Kentucky.
-This growth averages out to over 200 new jobs per year (O*Net, 2012).
+Between 2016 and 2026, O*Net expects to see an 11% increase in cosmetology jobs in Kentucky.
 The salary you earn as a hair designer depends on where you work, what special skills you bring to your salon chair, and how quickly you develop a loyal customer base.
-O*Net reports that the average salary for a Kentucky cosmetologist is $20,500 per year, which is in line with the national average for a cosmetologist.
+O*Net reports that the average salary for a Kentucky cosmetologist is $23,460 per year, which is in line with the national average for a cosmetologist.
 As a cosmetology professional, part of your income may come from tips and gratuities.
 As a result, keeping your chair filled can be a great way to increase your income and improve your own personal job outlook.
 Marketing yourself and showing off your range of skills can help you bring in clients that come to see you again and again.